 - In Sakura Wars: So Long, My Love, the main (male) character, Shinjiro Taiga, gets this from the veteran members of the Star Division.
 They were expecting the Commander of the Flower Division, not his rookie nephew with qualifications but no experience.
 Cheiron/Sagitta is loudly hostile, Subaru has no time for an ineffective rookie, and seniors Ratchet and Sunnyside don't really know what to do with him (well, Ratchet doesn't — Sunnyside might have been expecting this).
 This is adding insult to injury for Shinjiro: he thought he was joining the Japanese Flower Division force, was punted across to the USA instead, and was met by hostility and hazing when he got there.
 Of course, it's largely a Dating Sim, so you can guess how it all pans out.

 - Shinjiro is actually carrying on a family tradition of Chilly Receptions — his prestigious uncle, Ogami, got much the same treatment from the Flower Division as a Secret Test of Character (although Sakura, the victim of this in the anime, escaped this treatment for the games).

 - Needless to say, Truth in Television.
-From the new kid at school, to the new signing for a football team, we've all seen it: many human beings will be a complete Jerk Ass to people they don't know.
-In some institutions, hazing or bullying a newcomer is standard practice and even the people in charge of making sure no-one gets hurt will be loath to step in.
+From the new kid at school to the new signing for a football team, we've all seen it: there is at least one person who will be a complete Jerkass to people they don't know.
+In some extreme cases, hazing or bullying a newcomer is standard practice, and even the people in charge of making sure no one gets hurt will be loath to step in.